 The image on the right is called“The Kiss.”
 It is the most well known of his work.
 The Kiss is so popular that it has been used commercially in all kinds of ways – clothes, calendars, coffee mugs, coasters, and key chains, to name just a few.
 Klimt tended to create additional paintings based on one of his paintings.
 It might have a different background or ornamentation on a dress.
 This way, one painting could turn out to be multiple paintings of the same subject.

 Of course, each of these artists’ particular style of painting helped with their notoriety.
-I admire these artists for their color palettes, style, and talent, especially.
+I admire these artists for their colour palettes, style, and talent, especially.

 A studio journal will help you keep track of all of the combinations you create

 Once again, your studio journal is the key.
 Here’s one of the pages in mine.